julienmesselier/fizz-buzz-game/README.md

 # fizzbuzz
-several implementations of the fizz buzz exercise in python
+Several implementations of the fizz buzz exercise in python